nickyout/json-sample/README.md

 *If we all use the same test data, we also share the flaws in the test files*

 True.
 On the other hand, if you need to create the data yourself, you might forget corner cases that can be included in a shared test file.

-I hope that test files will eventually become authoritative -
-Yes.
-That is why, ideally, JSON test data needs to be sharpened over time.
-If these improvements are then shared, all users can benefit.
+Furthermore, if any improvements on a json test file get shared, all users can benefit.

 *JSON files are not that big*